hungdv136/rio/README.md

 		WithQuery("search_term", rio.EqualTo(uuid.NewString())).
 		WithCookie("SESSION_ID", rio.EqualTo(uuid.NewString())).
 		WillReturn(rio.NewResponse().WithBody(rio.MapToJSON(resData))).
-        Send(server)
+    Send(ctx, server)
 ```

 In the above example, the stub will be pushed to remote server via `stub/create_many` API.
-This should be done before making a request to the external service (A service will be tested, for example: PIT, SI, ...).
-Since the root url of the external service is switched to parrot service, the request will be routed to parrot service.
-Once a request comes, a generic handler in the remote server will validate the following information
+This should be done before performing a request to the test target service.
+Since the root url of the external service is switched to `Rio` service, the request will be routed to `Rio` service.
+Once a request comes, a generic handler in remote server will validate the following information

 - Validate method GET
 - Validate whether request's path contains `animal/create`
 - Validate query string `search_term` whether its value contains a predefined value
 - Validate X-Request-ID whether its value equals to a predefined value
 - Validate cookie SESSION_ID whether its value equals to a predefined value
-- If these conditions are matched, then return
+- If these conditions are matched, then return with predefined response

-See the following section if you want to use Postman to submit stubs [Create stubs using Postman](#create-stubs-using-postman)

 ## Request Matching